iotaledger/tangle.js/tools/tangle-cli/README.md

 ```
 tcli channel seed

-Creates a new seed to be used to interact with anchoring channels
+Creates a new seed to be used to interact with channels

 Options:
       --version  Show version number                                   [boolean]